emsejournal/emsejournal.github.io/special_issues/2020_Collective_Knowledge_in_Software_Engineering.md

-# Call for Papers — EMSE Special Issue on “ Collective Knowledge in Software Engineering”
+# Call for Papers — EMSE Special Issue on “Collective Knowledge in Software Engineering”

 A special issue of the [Empirical Software Engineering Journal](http://www.springer.com/computer/swe/journal/10664).